 7. Create Your Own “Dog Whistle”

 Dog whistles are great because only dogs can hear them.

-And it’s a metaphor for marketing to get the right clients.
+And it’s a metaphor for Photography Marketing to get the right clients.

-You want a marketing piece that only the right clients find appealing.
+You want a Photography Marketing piece that only the right clients find appealing.
 Forget about business cards – they don’t wow anybody.
 And you are not boring.

 Create something with that *zing* factor that will captivate your potential client and baffle your un-client.
 They can spin, twist, unfold and dazzle.
 If I hand one of these to the right client, I can tell immediately.
 And so can they.

 Think of it as the Harry Potter Sorting Hat of business cards.
 The right dog whistle really is magical.

 (If you don’t already have one, you can learn more about The Power of a Dynamic Dog Whistle here.)